St Arnaud SamplerBeginner

 SampleRegister to view

 From beside the Alpine Lodge follow the signposted trail to Kerr Bay via Black Valley Walk - a lovely warm-up alongside a beautiful stream.
 Very soon you'll be at Kerr Bay - turn right and head for the water's edge where the bush meets the lakeshore next to a toilet block.
 From here pick up the Brummer Peninsula Nature Walk.

 Follow this beautiful bit of easy single track for 3.7k to West Bay & then turn immediately right on the sealed road.
 Within a couple of hundred metres and shortly after rounding the first bend you need to turn left on to Moraine Walk - keep a sharp eye out as this is not well marked.
 This is a lovely section of moderate single track that leads to the river.
-NOTE: there is one unmarked junction where you need to veer right (see map - I didn't and ended up in the campground and had to re-trace my steps to this point)
+NOTE: there is one unmarked junction where you need to veer right (if you miss this and end up in the campground then re-trace your steps back to this point)